How to Write an Essay about Python Programming

 As it ages, its support in the main branch of the language is discontinued.
 For example, since the 2.6 series, support for Windows 95, Windows 98, and Windows ME has been broken.
 However, previous versions of Python can still be used on these platforms - now, the community actively supports Python versions starting from 2.3 (patches are released for them).

-At the same time, unlike many ported systems, for all major platforms, Python has support for platform-specific technologies (for example, Microsoft COM/DCOM).
+At the same time, unlike many ported systems for all major platforms, Python supports platform-specific technologies (for example, Microsoft COM/DCOM).
 Moreover, a particular version of Python for the Java virtual machine - Jython- allows the interpreter to run on any system that supports Java.
 At the same time, Java classes can be directly used with Python and written in it.
 Several projects also provide integration with the Microsoft.NET platform, mainly IronPython and Python.
 Net.

 Features